All Article

 2. Break Down the Project into Tasks (Work Breakdown Structure - WBS)

-A Work Breakdown Structure (WBS) divides the project into smaller, manageable tasks.
+A work breakdown structure (WBS) divides the project into smaller, manageable tasks.
 Each task should have:

 • A clear objective